oeo/trk/README.md

 </p>

 ## benefits
-- **recording events is fast.** and can be done in a fire-and-forget fashion
+- :zap: **recording events is fast** and can be done in a fire-and-forget fashion
-- **queries are fast.** and can be done in real-time with no need for caching in most cases
+- :zap: **queries are fast** and can be done in real-time with no need for caching in most cases

 ## limitations